-With the participation of our Chief Executive Officer and our Chief Financial Officer, management evaluated the effectiveness of our internal control over financial reporting as of January 30, 2021, based on the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation management concluded that our internal controls over financial reporting were effective as of January 30, 2021.
-Management's assessment of the effectiveness of internal control over financial reporting excluded the four Field & Stream stores we acquired from DICK's during fiscal 2020.
-The total assets and total revenues of the acquired stores represent 4.5% of total assets and 2.4% of total revenues of the related consolidated financial statement amounts as of and for the year ended January 30, 2021.
+With the participation of our Chief Executive Officer and our Chief Financial Officer, management evaluated the effectiveness of our internal control over financial reporting as of January 29, 2022, based on the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this evaluation management concluded that our internal controls over financial reporting were effective as of January 29, 2022.

 Our independent registered public accounting firm, Grant Thornton LLP, has audited our internal controls over financial reporting.
-Their opinion on the effectiveness of our internal controls over financial reporting as of January 30, 2021 appears in item 4 below.
+Their opinion on the effectiveness of our internal controls over financial reporting as of January 29, 2022 appears in item 4 below.